-&lt;sup>5 If someone else, other than a provider/centre representative is making a reasonable adjustment request, PAL will apply the same conditions in respect of granting and applying reasonable adjustments.
+6 If someone else, other than a provider/centre representative is making a reasonable adjustment request, PAL will apply the same conditions in respect of granting and applying reasonable adjustments.

 Special Considerations cannot invalidate the assessment requirements set out in the qualification/apprenticeship specification and assessment plan.